XiaozhuZhang/academic_site/content/en/authors/admin/_index.md

 - **self-organization** and **collective behaviour** in complex systems, and
 - **nonlinear dynamics**...

-I'm currently working jointly with [*Prof. Gang Yan*](https://physics.tongji.edu.cn/En/FacultyDetail/Gang-YAN) who is an distinguished scientist specialized in network science and brain-inspired systems.
+I'm currently working jointly with [*Prof. Gang Yan*](https://physics.tongji.edu.cn/En/FacultyDetail/Gang-YAN) who is a distinguished scientist specialized in network science and brain-inspired systems.

 We have now [*openings for post-docs*](https://mp.weixin.qq.com/s/tJV9xqFbHOvHcvlSfAeduQ) and welcome all to apply! :smile:
 <!---